CMSgov/beneficiary-fhir-data/docs/rfcs/0021-s3-file-tracking.md

 ## Background

-The S3 bucket used to receive inbound files from CCW has two top level folders: `Incoming` for new files to be processed and `Done` for files that have been processed.
+The S3 bucket used to receive inbound files from CCW has two top level folders:

+* `Incoming` for new files to be processed, and
+* `Done` for files that have been processed.

 When the CCW pipeline finishes processing all files referenced by a particular manifest file it moves the files from their folder under `Incoming` into an equivalent folder under `Done`.
 Moving the files ensures that the pipeline will not try to process them again in the future.